kord-network/docs/concepts/object.md

 ## Object Encoding

-In order to store and transfer objects in the META network, we need to be able to encode them into some binary format, and we also need this format to be canonical so that object identifiers are generated consistently.
+In order to store and transfer objects in the KORD network, we need to be able to encode them into some binary format, and we also need this format to be canonical so that object identifiers are generated consistently.

-At this early stage, META has adopted the same canonical representation as the [IPLD project](https://ipld.io/) which is [canonicalised CBOR with tags](https://github.com/ipld/specs/tree/master/ipld#canonical-format).
+At this early stage, KORD has adopted the same canonical representation as the [IPLD project](https://ipld.io/) which is [canonicalised CBOR with tags](https://github.com/ipld/specs/tree/master/ipld#canonical-format).